hydephp/develop/README.md

 ### A note on media files
 Currently the RC only proxies media files, it does not compile them.
 It first attempts to find the requested file in _site/media, then in _media.
 If it is not found a 404 response is returned.
 To watch media files for changes, for example for compiling Tailwind CSS, you can use any of the existing NPM commands.

+## Tests
+You may have noticed there are no tests for this extension.
+The reason for this is mainly because the extension is so lightweight and I found it hard to write tests without the many mocking libraries that are usually used.

+As it is now, there are zero dependencies, and adding a test suite would add a lot of overhead.
+However, if you are interested in contributing in tests in a way that works, please do so!
+I am honestly not skilled enough with PHPUnit to do it.